colingraydon/colingraydon/README.md

 I'm Colin Graydon.
-I know Java and Python, learning Solidity.
+I know Java and Python, have experience with Typescript and Solidity.
-Currently work in finance, looking to make the change to work in the web 3 space.
+Currently work in finance, looking to make the change to become a dev.
 You can reach me at colingraydon@gmail.com

 <!---